 After a lovely hike through the forest and a steep hill, you will have a panoramic view of a vast valley where giant wax palm trees are popping up like mushrooms.
 Some can measure up to 60 m!

 9. The best Páramos in the world

 Páramo is a specific biome that occurs mainly in the Colombian Andes.
 To put it in simple terms, it’s the tundra/tussock grass/wetland between the timberline and the snowline.

-Frailejón is another specific plant which belongs to this unique ecosystem.
+Frailejón is another specific plant that belongs to this unique ecosystem.
 It looks like a magic troll doll without arms and with a brown-green skin.

 Also, the temperature can vary a lot due to the high altitude.
 Don’t forget to apply your sunscreen before going on a treck in the Páramos.
 And take your boots and a rain jacket.
 The weather can change in a few minutes.

-The Páramo de Ocetta near Mongui is deemed to be the most beautiful in the world and Sumapaz near Bogota is the largest one.
+The Páramo de Oceta near Mongui is deemed to be the most beautiful in the world and Sumapaz near Bogota is the largest one.